Computer Science Advising

 Every declared CS major and minor is assigned a CS faculty member as an academic advisor.
 (Undeclared students are assigned an advisor in their indicated area of interest.)
 Prior to class registration each semester, students meet with their advisor to discuss which courses the student should take.

-- We will continue to accept MATH 280 as a substitute for MATH 251 for the CS major (both concentrations).
+- Note that MATH 251 is offered this fall.
+We will continue to accept MATH 280 as a substitute for MATH 251 for the CS major (both concentrations).

 - Register early!
 Ensure you get in to the courses you need to graduate.